khalilfarouqi/OrderWise/README.md

 1. Clone the repository: `git clone https://github.com/khalilfarouqi/OrderWise.git`
 2. Navigate to the project directory
 3. Configure PostgreSQL database settings in `application.properties`
+4. Configure email settings in `application.properties`
-4. Build and run the application
+5. Build and run the application

 ### Usage

 1. Ensure the backend server is up and running.
 2. Integrate the backend with your frontend or API client.
 3. Start managing orders, tracking deliveries, and analyzing performance through API calls.

+### Email Notifications

+The system can send email notifications for various user-related actions such as order confirmations.
+Ensure you have configured the email settings in the `application.properties` file.

 ## License